stephenhutchings/flown/README.md

 # flown

-**This library is a work in progress**, involving hundreds of hours of methodical work redrawing complex design elements.
+**This library is a work in progress**, involving hundreds of hours of methodical work.
 Progress towards an initial version is slow but steady.
 Watch this repository to know when the first release becomes available.

 ---